 Acronym: Environmental Product Declaration.
 The Environmental Product Declaration is a communication tool created to develop environmentally sustainable products.
 EPDs are documents or information, that are not product specifications (they do not contain usage recommendation or expected performance).
 Their objectives are: the dissemination of detailed and verifiable information relating to environmental aspects, the encouragement for the demand and supply of ecologically preferable products and the promotion of environmental improvement.

-Product of the transformations suffered by large forests buried millions of years ago.
-Fossil fuels are coal, oil, natural gas and pet-coke which is derived from crude oil.
+Product resulting from the transformations of biological material that has been decomposing for millions of years.
+Fossil fuels are natural gas, coal, oil and pet-coke which is derived from crude oil.

 Acronym.
 Full Time Equivalent.
-Indicator that identifies workers on a full-time basis or those who perform work for a total of 40 hours per week (as per CCNL).
+Indicator that identifies workers on a full-time basis or those who perform work for a total of 40 hours per week (as per National Collective Labor Agreements).

 Physical phenomenon which consists in the trapping in the atmosphere of part of the energy coming from the surface of the Earth, which otherwise would be lost in space.
-It depends on the presence of some gases in the atmosphere (the so-called greenhouse gases: carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), ozone (O3), perfluorinated hydrocarbons (PFC), hydrogen-containing fluorohydrocarbons (HFC), hexafluoride sulfur (SF6) and allows to maintain a suitable temperature on the Earth.
-Anthropic activities can lead to an increase in the presence of these gases and, with it, of the greenhouse effect, giving rise to climate changes in the medium term.
+It depends on the presence of some gases in the atmosphere the so-called greenhouse gases: carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), ozone (O3), chlorofluorocarbons (CFC) perfluorocarbons (PFC), hydrofluorocarbons (HFC), sulfur hexafluoride (SF6).
+These gases, at adequate concentrations, allow to maintain a suitable temperature on the Earth.
+Anthropic activities can lead to an increase in the presence of these gases in the atmosphere giving rise in the medium term to global warming (greenhouse affect) and the consequent climate changes.

 GRI Reporting Framework